rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 # Local Testing of the Task & Templates
 To speed the development of templates, with version 2.50.x, a [tool](https://github.com/rfennell/AzurePipelines/tree/master/Extensions/XplatGenerateReleaseNotes/V2/testconsole/readme.md) is provided in this repo to allow local testing.

+Also there are now parameters (see above) to dump all the REST API payload data to the console or a file to make discovery of the data available in a template easier.